 Firstly, it pains us to say this, but we normally cannot accept any amendment to delivery instructions once the order has been placed on our Ecommerce store.
-However, if you do have to change it, either drop us an email at email@example.com or use the contact form on this website.
-Please state your order number and changes you’d like.
-We will do our utmost to accommodate your request but we cannot provide any guarantee that we can action this in time before dispatch.
+However, if you do have to change it, either drop us an email at firstname.lastname@example.org or use the contact form on this website.
+Please state your order number and the changes you’d like.
+We will do our utmost to accommodate your request, but we cannot provide any guarantee that we can action this in time before dispatch.

-We are of course fully aware that our customers want their product as soon as possible (it’s fantastic, so we don’t blame them!).
+We are, of course, fully aware that our customers want their product as soon as possible (it’s fantastic, so we don’t blame them!).
 As a customer-focused company, it’s essential to us that the delivery of the product is timely on all occasions.
-However, these times should not be construed as a contractual commitment as many factors outside of our control can create a delivery delay.
+However, these times should not be construed as a contractual commitment, as many factors outside of our control can create a delivery delay.

 We use a mix of delivery organisations to fulfil the delivery of our product, and these will include Royal Mail and courier companies.

-Factors that influence delays can include payment clearance, transport issues such as inclement weather conditions, road closures and leaves on the tracks (tongue in cheek but we still find that hilarious!), system failures to do with computers and the internet, and yes, good ole human error.
+Factors that influence delays can include payment clearance, transport issues such as inclement weather conditions, road closures and leaves on the tracks (tongue in cheek, but we still find that hilarious!), system failures to do with computers and the internet, and yes, good ole human error.
 Billy Tong cannot accept liability for direct or consequential loss or damage caused by said delays.

 However, because of the nature of the product, this is not always possible, and some Royal Mail deliveries require someone to accept the package.
 If not, it will be returned to their sorting office for collection by the customer.
 We advise claiming your goods as soon as possible because of the shelf life of the product.